-Why You Need To Have Your “Disappeared” Toothache Checked By Monrovia Dentist, Dr. Q
+Why You Need To Have Your “Disappeared” Toothache Checked By Your Dentist

-If you fail to have a disappeared toothache examined by Monrovia dentist, Dr. Q you are at risk for subsequent damage to your tooth and maybe even, its loss.
+If you fail to have a disappeared toothache examined by a dentist, you are at risk for subsequent damage to your tooth and maybe even, its loss.
 The main reason why a toothache can suddenly disappear can be attributed to tooth decay.
 Tooth decay is the total or partial destruction of the enamel – the hard, outermost layer of your tooth, by bacteria in foods and drinks, especially those that contain sugar.
-Bacteria in such kinds of foods produce certain chemicals which spread infection by attacking the tooth’s enamel; eventually causing tooth decay.
+Bacteria in such kinds of foods produce certain chemicals that spread infection by attacking the tooth’s enamel; eventually causing tooth decay.

-What Should Monrovia Patients Do When Your Toothache Disappears?
+What Should I Do When My Toothache Disappears?

 When it comes to dental health, the proper thing to do is have your teeth checked at least once a year.
 This will help prevent tooth infection, decay as well as any other dental problems from occurring in the first place.
 If, however, you experience a toothache for a while, which then disappears, it is crucial that you schedule an appointment with your dentist, because even though the pain might have disappeared, there is usually an underlying problem which needs to be addressed.

-If you reside in Monrovia and you’ve experienced toothache that suddenly disappeared, it is very important that you book an appointment to see Dr. Q and have your tooth checked out.
+If you reside in Monrovia and you have experienced toothache that suddenly disappeared, it is very important that you book an appointment to see Dr. Q and have your tooth checked out.